deepnetworkgmbh/joseki/TECH_DESIGN.md

   - `scanner-type` - `as-sk`, `polaris`, `trivy`, `kube-bench`,
   - `scanner-id` - UUID serialized to string,
   - `scanner-periodicity` - `on-cron-{cron-expression}` or `on-message`,
+  - `heartbeat-periodicity` - `int` seconds: how often hearbeat property is updated,
   - `heartbeat` - [unix epoch time](https://en.wikipedia.org/wiki/Unix_time) in seconds.
 - `{yyyyMMdd-HHmmss}-{hash:7}` - separate folder for each audit.
 Folder name consist of UTC date and time + 7 random hex characters to ensure uniqueness.
   - audit folder may contain any number of files (depends on scanner type)